GoogleCloudPlatform/ml-on-gcp/sklearn/gae_serve/README.md

         - Replace `CONFIG_ID` with the configuration ID you got from the service endpoint deployment.

-    * If you have not deployed any service to GAE with this GCP project:

-        - Replace `service: modelserve` with `service: default` in `app.yaml`.
-The first service deployed to GAE must be named `default`.

-        - Replace `PROJECT_ID` with your GCP project's id.

-        - Replace `BUCKET_NAME` with the name of the bucket you created on GCS above.

-        - Replace `CONFIG_ID` with the configuration ID you got from the service endpoint deployment.

-        - **Note that you will not be able to delete the `default` service from your project.**

     See the [documentation](https://cloud.google.com/appengine/docs/flexible/python/configuring-your-app-with-app-yaml) for more information about `app.yaml`.

 1. Deploy the backend service: